Thunkzin/project1_sshell/REPORT.md

 ## Summary

-This program, `sshell`, can perform as a simple shell where it interprets the command-lines that the user inputs from the terminal and executes them.
-The core features of the program includes execution of user-supplied commands with optional arguments, selection of the standard output of commands to files, and compositions of commands via piping.
+The `sshell` program is a basic shell that allows users to input command-lines and have them executed.
+The program has several core features, including the ability to execute commands with optional arguments, redirect command output to files, and pipe commands together.
+The program accomplishes these basic I/O operations through several key functions.

 ## Implementation